 In other news, Fort Patiko is beautiful from end to end, with amazing scenery which offers great photography.
 It boasts of lots of rocks that slaves were made to curve into models of different creatures such as sharks, the map of Africa, Lake Victoria and human heads among others.

 The hilly fort also has antiquities such as the grinding stones that the slaves used for grinding millet.
 Florence Baker, whom the abolitionist had rescued from a slave market in present-day Bulgaria, left inscriptions of the Holy cross on the rocks at Patiko.
 Exploring the old fort gives one a feel of a day in the life of a slave.

 How to get there

-For some one travelling on a shoe string budget, you need about sh150,000 to tour Fort Patiko.
+For someone traveling on a shoestring budget, you need about sh150,000 to tour Fort Patiko.
 One way bus fare to Gulu is sh25,000.
 Fort Patiko is about 50 minutes’ ride from Gulu on boda boda and costs between sh4,000 and sh15,000.
-Entrance to the Fort is sh10,000.
+The entrance to the Fort is sh10,000.

 Unfortunately, there is no accommodation and there are no restaurants around the fort.
 Tourists are advised to bring their requirements such as food, airtime, water among others.